 I absolutely love this poem, and I've been itching to set another text about animals after my setting of Richard Shelton's brilliant "If I Were a Dog," currently available in SAB, TTB, and SSA with piano: https://www.pauljohnrudoi.com/ifiwereadog

-This piece will be fun, cheeky, and accessible, and you'll get two versions (TBarB and SSA) for the price of one consortium slot.
+This piece will be fun, cheeky, and accessible, and you'll get three versions (SATB, TBarB, and SMezzoA) for the price of one consortium slot.
 I'm excited to see it come to life!

 9 spots left